GlazeGlopMike/glazeglopbot/README.md

 - 7-day daily forecast

 ## Setup
-Want to run your own instance?
+GlazeGlopBot remains in development and currently serves only a private Discord server for "the boys."
+Still, you can run your own instance if you'd like!

 You can set up your own version of GlazeGlopBot with your own API tokens.